koljapluemer/obsidian-title-extractor/README.md

 This Obisidan plugin provides you with a command to automatically extract the beginning of your note and make it the file title.

+## Installation

+In the future, you will be able to install this plugin like any other [Community Plugin](https://forum.obsidian.md/t/plugins-mini-faq/7737), by searching for `Title Extractor` in the Community Plugin Tab.

+At the time of writing, this plugin is not yet available in the Community Plugin Tab.
+You have to install it [manually](https://forum.obsidian.md/t/plugins-mini-faq/7737).

+## Usage

+The Obsidian Title Extractor exposes the command `Extract Title and Filename From Note Content`.
+Running this command will do exactly that; it will read the beginning of your currently open note and set the title/filename accordingly.

+You can access this command via `Cmd+P` or `Ctrl+P`.
+I heavily recommend setting an hotkey for convenience - personally, I use `Ctrl+Shift+S` ([learn more about hotkeys and commands](https://help.obsidian.md/Plugins/Command+palette)).

 ## Settings

 There are a bunch of settings which allow you to fine-tune how note titles are generated.
 If you are not sure what these are about, you can probably keep the default settings.